How Long Does Ambien Stay in Your System? A Complete Detection Guide

 • Immediate-release tablets for falling asleep quickly

-• Extended-release (Ambien CR) for both falling asleep and staying asleep longer
+• Extended-release (Ambien CR) for falling and staying asleep longer

 Typical Side Effects